Troubleshooting C3D Configuration Issues

 Before we explain troubleshooting steps, lets first find out how we can identify that there is an issue with the configuration files.

-On initial setup, when you start going through the steps to set-up the project and the scene, you will enter your developer key, retrieve or enter the application key, and set an export directory first.
+The expected results of the initial steps are to set-up the project and then the scene, the former being where you will enter your developer key, retrieve or enter the application key, and set an export directory first.
 Before continuing on to the scene setup, this is a good point to check that the keys are in the settings page under Project Settings -> Cognitive3D under the Account section.
 You should be able to see your Developer Key, Application Key and Export Path populated.

 [/Script/Cognitive3D.Cognitive3DSettings]